MichaelHoltTech/grafana-xxl/README.md

 Thanks to [Jan Garaj](https://github.com/monitoringartist) for the original work on this.
 This is based on his [Grafana-xxl](https://github.com/monitoringartist/grafana-xxl) image but updated for running Grafana 3.0 and using Phusion's Ubuntu Baseimage.

-# Running your Grafana XXL Docker image
+# Running your Grafana-Zabbix Docker image

 Start your image binding the external port 3000: